barvian/thesis/paper.md

 #### Color Psychology

 Broadly speaking, color psychology is the study of color as it affects mood, emotions, and behavior.
 Though research in this area is sometimes criticized for its inconsistency, some studies undoubtedly make implications for software design.
 The reason red is almost always used in error messages or alert dialogs, for example, is because the color has been found to excite more emotion than neutral colors like blue and green {% include c.html r=4 %}.
 In the latest version of iOS, color is often the only visual cue that distinguishes interactive interface elements from non-interactive elements.
 By default, most buttons are now styled identically to normal text, differing only in font color (and sometimes size).
 Beyond these functional benefits, however, interfaces can also use color as decoration or to influence their users in some way.
 An orange headline may draw more attention than a gray one, for example, while a light blue background may look more visually appealing than a white one.
-In this thesis’ application, any colors would preferably ease users rather than exacerbate their anxious symptoms, so each color will be considered chosen based on relevant research from this discipline.
+In this thesis’ application, any colors would preferably ease users rather than exacerbate their anxious symptoms, so each color will be chosen based on relevant research from this discipline.

 ### iOS Development

-This thesis’ iPhone application will be developed using the official toolchain provided by Apple, Inc.  This includes the Xcode IDE (Integrated Development Environment), which itself contains Interface Builder for laying out the application’s UI components, Instruments for debugging the application, and Simulator for testing the application without a device; the UIKit framework; iTunes Connect for managing provisioning profiles and deploying on actual devices; and the newly released Swift programming language.
+This thesis’ iPhone application will be developed using the official toolchain provided by Apple, Inc.  This includes the Xcode Integrated Development Environment (IDE), which itself contains Interface Builder for laying out the application’s UI components, Instruments for debugging the application, and Simulator for testing the application without a device; the UIKit framework; iTunes Connect for managing provisioning profiles and deploying on actual devices; and the newly released Swift programming language.
 The codebase for the application will be version controlled using the popular Git system with a remote copy stored on Github.
 In addition to these standard tools, however, several third-party frameworks will be used to save time and avoid unnecessary code duplication.

 #### Async